Used Eyeglass Program

 Where Can You Donate Your Old Glasses?

 Used eyeglasses may sent to the Vision Foundation or dropped at one of the many collection locations in Minnesota.
-Please reference the Used Eyeglass Collection List list or call 1-866-88-SIGHT for more information.
-For regular updates, visit the Minnesota Lions Eyeglass Recycling Center’s Facebook page.
+Please reference the Minnesota Lions Eyeglass Recycling Center for a list of drop sites and information.
+For news, visit the Minnesota Lions Eyeglass Recycling Center’s Facebook page.